WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![Wasabi Wallet coinjoin strategies](/CoinjoinStrategyView.png "Wasabi Wallet coinjoin strategies")

 By clicking `Customize`, you can create a custom coinjoin strategy.
-If you do not want to set this wallet a strategy right now, dont click any of the options but just `Continue` to skip this phase for now.
 ::::

 ::::details